h00t3rz4unm3/Academic-Projects/Object Oriented Java (Java)/Assignment 7/README.md

 You must create a main method that will call the constructor to this GUI object.
 The method should be in its own class.

-The GUI object should interact with an instance of the TicTacToe class that you created in assignment 5. (some adjustments to that class might be necessary).
+The GUI object should interact with an instance of the TicTacToe class that you created in Assignment 5. (some adjustments to that class might be necessary).